InftyAI/llmaz/site/content/en/docs/features/serverless.md

       scheme: http
 ```

+**Important Configuration Notes:**

-- Ensure the `namespaceSelector` is configured to allow cross-namespace monitoring.
+- Ensure the `namespaceSelector` is configured to allow cross-namespace monitoring if your services are in different namespaces than your ServiceMonitor.
-- Appropriately label your services to be discovered by Prometheus.
+- Your Kubernetes Services must have matching labels (as specified in `selector.matchLabels`) for Prometheus to discover them.
+- The service must expose a `/metrics` endpoint (or the path you specify) that returns metrics in Prometheus format.
+- Verify that your Prometheus instance is configured with a `serviceMonitorSelector` that matches the labels on this ServiceMonitor (in this example, `control-plane: controller-manager` and `app.kubernetes.io/name: servicemonitor`).

 ### KEDA Configuration

 KEDA (Kubernetes Event-driven Autoscaling) is employed for scaling applications based on custom metrics.
-It can be integrated with Prometheus to trigger scaling actions.
+It extends Kubernetes' native autoscaling capabilities by allowing you to scale based on external event sources like Prometheus metrics, message queues, or cloud events.

+#### ScaledObject Explained

+A ScaledObject is the core KEDA resource that defines how to scale your workload.
+The key configuration aspects are:

+- **Scale Target**: The `scaleTargetRef` field specifies which Kubernetes resource to scale.
+In this example, it targets a custom resource of type `Playground` from the `inference.llmaz.io` API group.
+KEDA can scale Deployments, StatefulSets, or any custom resource that implements the scale subresource.

+- **Replica Boundaries**: The `minReplicaCount` and `maxReplicaCount` fields define the scaling limits.
+Setting `minReplicaCount: 0` enables scale-to-zero functionality, which requires the activator component to handle cold starts.

+- **Timing Parameters**:
+  - `pollingInterval` (30s in this example): How frequently KEDA checks the metrics from the trigger source
+  - `cooldownPeriod` (50s in this example): The waiting period after the last trigger activation before scaling back down to prevent flapping

+- **Prometheus Trigger**: The `triggers` section defines what metrics to monitor and when to scale.
+The Prometheus trigger queries a specific metric and compares it against a threshold.
+When the metric value exceeds the threshold, KEDA scales up; when it falls below, KEDA scales down (after the cooldown period).

+Here's an example ScaledObject configuration:

 ```yaml
 apiVersion: keda.sh/v1alpha1